meredithefay/iCLOTS_analysis_methods/README.md

 ## Help and contributing
 Contributions are always welcome!
-Submit a pull request or contact the Lam lab coding team directly at lamlabcomputational@gmail.com.
-Please also feel free to reach out via email for assistance.
+Submit a pull request or contact me directly at meredith.e.fay@gmail.com.
 Sample data and/or all data from the iCLOTS manuscript available upon request.
 Microfluidic mask designs available upon request.
-You can also find us at www.iCLOTS.org
+You can also find me at www.iCLOTS.org.